Lipoma arborescens with severe osteoarthritis and internal derangement of the knee joint

 CT confirms the synovial frond-like fat-density mass lesions; consistent with lipoma arborescence with 2ry severe osteoarthritis of the knee joint and moderate joint effusion.

-Moderate joint knee joint effusion with synovial thickening and frond-like synovial projections of fat-density and signal intensity; impressive of lipoma arborescens with degenerative joint disease and severe osteoarthritic changes of the knee joint as well as lateral femoral condyle subchondral cystic lesion; likely subchondral Geode rather than intraosseous ganglion or chondroblastoma with extensive perilesional osseous oedema, degenerative tear of the posterior horn medial meniscus (PHMM), early mucoid degeneration of the ACL & a small pes anserinus bursitis.
+Moderate joint knee joint effusion with synovial thickening and frond-like synovial projections of fat-density and signal intensity; impressive of lipoma arborescens with degenerative joint disease and severe osteoarthritic changes of the knee joint as well as lateral femoral condyle subchondral cystic lesion; likely subchondral Geode rather than intraosseous ganglion or chondroblastoma with extensive perilesional osseous edema, degenerative tear of the posterior horn medial meniscus (PHMM), early mucoid degeneration of the ACL & a small pes anserinus bursitis.

 Lipoma arborescens is idiopathic, however unusual nonspecific reactive response to chronic synovial irritation, either mechanical or inflammatory insults is suggested.
 It is considered as a lipoma-like benign synovial villous proliferation with replacement of the subsynovial connective tissue by mature fat cells.